Vermont Technical College requires a minimum of 120 credit hours to complete a bachelor's degree.

 Vermont Tech does not require students to complete a senior project.

 Vermont Tech offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.

-NOTE: Double majoring may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to grad school.

-Check with Vermont Tech directly for information on any possible available services for students with disabilities.
+✅ Vermont Tech offers services for students with disabilities.

 ✅ Vermont Tech has distance learning options for students who are interested in taking classes online.